Top tips for managing delivery costs

 Using an online survey, the research collected data from over 700 UK respondents who had eaten out in the last 6 months.
 The fieldwork was carried out in February 2023.

-Chips are important to customers
+Chips are Important to Customers

 6 in 10 diners would be more disappointed if chips were missing from the menu than any other menu item.